bnb-chain/bnb-chain.github.io/docs/wallet/wallet_api.md

 *We prepared an example for this API, please check out: https://github.com/binance-chain/js-eth-personal-sign-examples for more detail*

-Like `eth_sign` enable dapp to verify a user has control over an ethereum address by signing an arbitrary message.
-We provide this method for dapp developers to request the signature of arbitrary messages for Beacon Chain (BC) and BNB Smart Chain (BSC).
+Like `eth_sign` enable dApp to verify a user has control over an ethereum address by signing an arbitrary message.
+We provide this method for dApp developers to request the signature of arbitrary messages for Beacon Chain (BC) and BNB Smart Chain (BSC).

-If `address` parameter is a Beacon Chain address (start with `bnb` or `tbnb`), we will simply **calculate sha256 hash of the message** and let user sign the hash with his Beacon Chain address' private key.
+If `address` parameter is a Beacon Chain address (start with `bnb` or `tbnb`), we will simply **calculate sha256 hash of the message** and let the user sign the hash with their BNB Beacon Chain address' private key.
 Note: Beacon Chain uses the same elliptic curve (`secp256k1`) as Ethereum.

-If `address` parameter is a BNB Smart Chain address (start with `0x`), the message would be hashed in the same way with [`eth_sign`](https://eth.wiki/json-rpc/API#eth_sign).
+If `address` parameter is a BNB Smart Chain address (start with `0x`), the message would be hashed in the same way as with [`eth_sign`](https://eth.wiki/json-rpc/API#eth_sign).

 The returned `publicKey` would be a compressed encoded format (a hex string encoded 33 bytes starting with "0x02", "0x03") for Beacon Chain.
 And uncompressed encoded format (a hex string encoded 65 bytes starting with "0x04").